-346 Marlborough was built in 1877 by Keening & Fellows, builders, for real estate dealer Henry Whitwell, for speculative sale, one of five contiguous houses (338-340-342-344-346 Marlborough) they built for him in 1876-1877.
+346 Marlborough was built in 1877-1878 by Keening & Fellows, masons, for real estate dealer Henry Whitwell, for speculative sale, one of five contiguous houses (338-340-342-344-346 Marlborough) they built for him in 1876-1878.
 He is shown as the owner on the original building permit application for 344-346 Marlborough, dated September 18, 1877, and on the final inspection, dated May 15, 1878.
 No architect of the houses is indicated.

-They continued to live at 346 Marlborough during the 1882-1883 winter season, but had moved to the Hotel Vendôme by the 1883-1884 season.
+They continued to live at 346 Marlborough during the 1882-1883 winter season, but moved thereafter to the Hotel Vendôme.

 Mary May Hayward married in October of 1899 to Henry Winchester Cunningham and moved to 351 Marlborough.
 Mary (Vose) Hayward continued to live at 346 Marlborough with her son, Roland, a stockbroker.
 He also maintained a home in Milton.

 Mary (Vose) Hayward died in September of 1901.
 After her death, Roland Hayward moved to 351 Marlborough to live with his brother-in-law and sister, Henry and Mary Cunningham.
 He also continued to maintain a home in Milton, where he died in April of 1906.

 On April 29, 1904, 346 Marlborough was purchased from Mary Hayward’s estate by Mary (Brooks) DeBlois, the wife of real estate broker and trustee George Lewis DeBlois, III.
 They previously had lived at 18 Fairfield.